Senzing/elasticsearch/README.md

       senzing/elasticsearch
     ```

-#### Using a database in a docker container
+#### Using an external database

-* ⚠️ **This section represents an example of how to connect to a database within a dockerfile but is not demonstratable with the current state of senzing-tools** ⚠️
-1. Here we won't need to mount a database, instead we can set our `CONNECTION` string in the config json to the exposed ports of the container with the database.
-Example;
+1. Here we won't need to mount a database, instead we can set our `CONNECTION` string in the config json to where the external database is.
+Example:

     ```console
     export SENZING_ENGINE_CONFIGURATION_JSON='{